JsBergbau/MiTemperature2/README.md

 `--rssi` Reports the RSSI via callback

-`--battery` is also available in ATC mode.
+`--battery` is also available in passive mode.
 Instead of estimating the battery level like in connection mode, the batterylevel in percent is reported exactly as on device's screen.

 Hint for storing the data in influx:
-When you have configured an advertisment interval of 10 seconds: Ideally store one measurement every 25 seconds to use very efficient RLE compression for your measurements.
+When you have configured an advertisement interval of 10 seconds: Ideally store one measurement every 25 seconds to use very efficient RLE compression for your measurements.
 With storing the data every 25s, almost every timestamp is stored.
 This leads to RLE compression of the timestamp thus saving a lot of space in influxdb.
 With an interval of 20 seconds in tests it occured quite often, that timestamp slots were not filled and thus no RLE compression can be used.

 With original firmware where you connect to each sensor every 6 seconds an measurement is sent and storing every 10 seconds a measurement is a good value.

-ATC mode uses passive scanning for saving battery life of the sensors.
+Passive mode uses advertisement scanning for saving battery life of the sensors.
 Read more about this here https://github.com/JsBergbau/MiTemperature2/issues/41#issuecomment-735361200

-#### Encrypted ATC Mode
+#### Encrypted Passive Mode

-Beginning with v4 of the script encrypted ATC mode is supported.
+Beginning with v4 of the script encrypted passive mode is supported.
 You have to use a devicelist file, option `--devicelistfile` and add an entry for every sensor and its key.

-To use this mode, copy or set a new 32 char hexadecimal key (see example ini, note the preceding `k` is only in ini file) by pressing "Show all mi keys" in Telik Flasher and in case of setting a new one pressing button "Set new Token & Bind keys".
+To use this mode, copy or set a new 32 char hexadecimal key (see example ini, note the preceding `k` is only in ini file) by pressing "Show all mi keys" in Telink Flasher and in case of setting a new one pressing button "Set new Token & Bind keys".
-At "Advertising type" uncheck "AdFlags" and check "Encrypted beacon" for shortest encrypted paket length.
-When "Atc1441" is chosen, paket length is really minimal, however temperature is only reported in 0.5 °C steps.
+At "Advertising type" uncheck "AdFlags" and check "Encrypted beacon" for shortest encrypted packet length.
+When "Atc1441" is chosen, packet length is really minimal, however temperature is only reported in 0.5 °C steps.
 You can also choose "Custom" format, this will report 2 decimal places for temperature and humidity.
 When using `--round` option, temperature and humidity are rounded to one decimal place.

 **Remember to set PinCode**.
 Without Pincode an adversary can connect and copy your encryption key.
 He can even lock you out by setting a pincode.
 If you like to disable Pincode again, enter `000000`, so 6 zeros in a row.

-**No voltage output, only battery level**: Encrypted ATC mode does not report any battery voltage, only battery level is transmitted.
-Thus voltage is always `0` in encrypted ATC mode.
+**No voltage output, only battery level**: Encrypted passive mode does not report any battery voltage, only battery level is transmitted.
+Thus voltage is always `0` in encrypted passive mode.
 When not using integrated MQTT, use `--battery` to report battery level via callback.

 ## Built in MQTT support

 Since Version 3 of MiTemperature2 there is built in support for MQTT.
 Especially if you receive a lot of sensors executing a callback for each measurement is quite expensive.
-For a raspberry PI Zero W for example with a few sensors I have an average CPU usage of 35 %, after using built in MQTT support only about 10 % CPU is used on average and there are also other services running.
+For a raspberry Pi Zero W for example with a few sensors I have an average CPU usage of 35 %, after using built in MQTT support only about 10 % CPU is used on average and there are also other services running.
 Quite a lot performance measurements were made to keep CPU usage for MQTT transmit low.

 With callback every single message spawns a new process, a new TCP connection is established and then closed again.
 With integrated MQTT support one connection is opened at startup and then maintained all the time, saving a lot of CPU cycles and network overhead.

-A testscript was made and tested on a raspberry PI4 booted with opion `force_turbo = 1`.
+A testscript was made and tested on a raspberry Pi4 booted with opion `force_turbo = 1`.
 With that option CPU runs always at 1500 MHz so measurements are easier to compare.
 Because `perf stat` wouldn't report the used CPU cycles measurement was taken via `time` command.
 2000 generated values were sent and the time measured.
 With callback to Node-RED using curl time was about 77 seconds.
 Using mosquitto_pub and the same JSON string time was about 42.
 So mosquitto_pub and MQTT is a lot faster and efficient than using HTTP via curl.
 Then finally 2000 values were sent via integrated MQTT support.
 This took about 2 seconds whereas most of that time was required to import all libraries and so on.
 Transmitting 10.000 values via integrated MQTT only took about 4 seconds.
 So there is a massive performance plus with integrated MQTT.

 Data is transmitted that way (but can be changed to subtopic mode, see below):
 ```json